noTreeTeam/postgres/README.md

 - Show off a few of Postgres' most exciting features.
 - This is the same build we offer at [Supabase](https://supabase.io).
 - Open a github issue if you have a feature request

+## Fork Maintenance

+When updating this repository from the upstream Supabase fork, run `scripts/cleanup_workflows.sh` to remove cloud-specific GitHub workflows and keep only the minimal Docker publish action.

 ## License